Esri/OptimizeRasters/README.md

 **Optional Packages for Cloud Storage**

-To upload to Amazon S3 and Microsoft Azure cloud storage, there are some third party packages for Python that need to be installed.
-More information can be found in the [OptimizeRasters documentation](https://github.com/Esri/OptimizeRasters/tree/master/Documentation).
+To upload to Amazon S3 and Microsoft Azure cloud storage, there are some third-party packages for Python that need to be installed.

+If Azure or boto is already installed, it is important to ensure you are running the most up-to-date version to avoid errors.

+More information about installing and updating third-party packages can be found in the [OptimizeRasters documentation](https://github.com/Esri/OptimizeRasters/tree/master/Documentation).

 ## Requirements